 - 1. To endorse the concept paper Bioethics: Towards the Integration of Ethics in Health. - 2.
-To urge the Member States to: - (a) strengthen the technical capacity of the health authorities in the area of bioethical analysis; - (b) support and promote the incorporation of bioethical analysis into the formulation and implementation of policies and plans, and into decision-making on health; - (c) support and promote the formulation of national policy, laws and regulations on bioethical issues; - (d) promote the dissemination of information on bioethics among civil society organizations and other social actors, clarifying the applications of bioethics in different areas of work in the health sphere; - (e) strengthen communications activities at the national level in order to build support for the incorporation of bioethics into health-related work; - (f) support technical cooperation from PAHO for the integration of bioethics into different areas of health-related work. - 3.
-To request the Director to: - (a) continue to strengthen the technical cooperation that the Regional Program on Bioethics provides to the Member States;
+To urge the Member States to: - (a) strengthen the technical capacity of the health authorities in the area of bioethical analysis; - (b) support and promote the incorporation of bioethical analysis into the formulation and implementation of policies and plans, and into decision-making on health; - (c) support and promote the formulation of national policies and normative and regulatory documents on bioethical issues; - (d) promote the dissemination of information on bioethics among civil society organizations and other social actors, clarifying the applications of bioethics in different areas of work in the health sphere; - (e) strengthen communications activities at the national level in order to build support for the incorporation of bioethics into health-related work; - (f) foster collaboration with academic institutions in order to develop training programs in bioethics, with an emphasis on public health ethics; - (g) support PAHO's technical cooperation for the integration of bioethics into different areas of health-related work. - 3.
+To request the Director to: - (a) continue to strengthen the technical cooperation that the Regional Program on Bioethics provides to the Member States; - (b) promote the development of regional networks and encourage collaboration with academic institutions for the incorporation of bioethics into health-related work; - (c) promote the development and dissemination of guidelines and tools that guide and galvanize the work in different areas of bioethics; - (d) promote the inclusion of bioethical analysis in the different areas of PAHO's technical cooperation;

-- (b) promote the development of regional networks and encourage collaboration with academic institutions for the incorporation of bioethics into health-related work; - (c) promote the development and dissemination of guidelines and tools that guide and galvanize the work in different areas of bioethics; - (d) promote the inclusion of bioethical analysis in the different areas of PAHO's technical cooperation; - (e) continue to support and promote ethics review by the Organization of research involving human subjects in which PAHO participates; - (f) advocate the mobilization of national and international resources to support efforts to integrate ethics into health-related activities.
+- (e) continue to support and promote PAHO's ethics review of research involving human subjects in which it participates; - (f) advocate the mobilization of national and international resources to support efforts to integrate ethics into health-related activities.